 The Oregon Health Authority (OHA) is working to implement health system transformation, which is designed to move from a costly, fragmented health system to one that is coordinated and affordable for everyone.

-The Oregon Health Authority’s Public Health Division, which is a part of Oregon’s public health system, supports the Triple Aim of better health, better care and lower costs by collecting and monitoring data on the health of Oregonians and using that data to implement community health strategies that work.
+The OHA’s Public Health Division, which is a part of Oregon’s public health system, supports the Triple Aim of better health, better care and lower costs by collecting and monitoring data on the health of Oregonians and using that data to implement community health strategies that work.

 Oregon’s public health system implements programs and policies that make it easier for all Oregonians to live healthier lives and do the things they love.
 These efforts include: